semgrep/semgrep-docs/docs/semgrep-cloud-platform/bitbucket-pr-comments.md

 # Enabling Bitbucket pull request comments

 :::info Prerequisites
-* You must have a a Bitbucket Cloud Free, Standard, or Premium plan.
+* You must have a Bitbucket Cloud Free, Standard, or Premium plan.
 Bitbucket Data Center is not supported.
 * Bitbucket PR comments can only be enabled through Semgrep Cloud Platform (SCP).
 [Create an account](/semgrep-code/getting-started/#signing-in-to-semgrep-cloud-platform) to set up Slack notifications.
 * To receive alerts and notifications, you must [add or onboard a project](/semgrep-code/getting-started/#option-b-adding-a-repository-from-github-gitlab-or-bitbucket) (repository) to Semgrep Cloud Platform for scanning.
 :::